Neighborhoods · Parkland · All Parkland subdivisions

 The Honest Summary

-Parkland Terraces is the Parkland buy when the goal is the zip code and the schools, not 4,000 square feet of single-family.
+Parkland Terraces is the Parkland buy when the goal is the zip code, not 4,000 square feet of single-family.
 The product is townhomes, not estate homes.
 The footprint is smaller.
 The floor plans repeat.
-But the gate is real, the schools are A-rated, the construction is post-2016 modern, and the HOA absorbs the maintenance work that turns a single-family purchase into a weekend job.
+But the gate is real, the construction is post-2016 modern, and the HOA absorbs the maintenance work that turns a single-family purchase into a weekend job.

 Beth and Griff know which end-unit positions are worth the premium, which resales have updates worth paying for vs. cosmetic refresh you can do yourself, and which floor plans hold value best on the resale curve.
 That is the call worth making before you write an offer in this community.